mabdinur/starterprojectspring/README.md

 ### Tracer Configuration

 To enable tracing in your OpenTelemetry project configure a tracer bean.
-This bean will be autowired to controllers in your application to create and propagate spans.
-If you plan to use a trace exporter remember to include it in this configuration file.
+This bean will be autowired to controllers to create and propagate spans.
+If you plan to use a trace exporter remember to also include it in this configuration file.

 A sample OpenTelemetry configuration using LogExporter is shown below:

 ```java
 import org.springframework.boot.autoconfigure.jdbc.DataSourceAutoConfiguration;